 If your subject is tiny and appears to be smaller than a car, then you need to move a bit closer before zooming in on your subject and snapping photos.
 Most of the time your goal is to make your subject fill in the picture area to reveal essential details like facial features.
 However, it’s also important that you shouldn’t get too close to your subject, as it may result in blurry photos.
 For most cameras, the closest focusing distance is around three feet or one step away from your camera.

 Move the subject away from the middle of the picture

-Placing your subject in the center does look like the ideal angle for taking photos but actually, it’s not the recommended placement.
+Placing your subject in the centre does look like the ideal angle for taking photos but actually, it’s not the recommended placement.
 The right position of your subject should be based on your camera’s viewfinder.
 As you can see in your viewfinder, there are intersecting lines where you can place your subjects.
-Also, don’t forget to lock the focus if your camera has an auto-focus feature since the camera will just aim at whatever is in the center of the viewfinder.
+Also, don’t forget to lock the focus if your camera has an auto-focus feature since the camera will just aim at whatever is in the centre of the viewfinder.

 Lock the Focus

 If you see that your subject is not in the centre of the picture, make sure to lock the focus to come up with a sharp image.
 Autofocus cameras like those from Kodak Malaysia typically aim at whatever is in the centre of the picture.
 To help improve the images, you can move the subject away from the centre of the picture.
 If you don’t want your pictures to appear blurry, ensure that you lock the focus first with the subject in the middle.
 Then, recreate the picture so the subject is away from the middle.

 Typically, you can lock the focus by first centring the subject and pressing and holding the shutter button halfway down.
 Next, move your camera while holding the shutter button in order for the subject to be away from the centre.
 Lastly, push the shutter button all the way down before taking the picture.